LailinXu/iLCInstall/README.md

 ### LOCAL (nocmakenoroot version)

 1. Check the prerequisites on your system.
-Source your CMake and ROOT installations.
+Source your CMake and ROOT (requires build option GDML enabled) installations.
 2. Choose installation location and define path using the ILCSOFT environment variable:
   ```
   export ILCSOFT=/PATH-WHERE-TO-INSTALL